 What Is the Origins and Meanings of Yi Peng Festival?

-The Yi Peng Lantern Festival occurs on the full moon night of the second month under Lanna calendar, in 2026 the Yi Peng Festival will happen on November 24th-25th!
 If we consider the Thai lunar calendar system this festival usually occurs at or near the full moon day of the twelfth month of the Thai lunar calendar system, which falls in November.
 Lanna calendar works on lunar cycle therefore the years will change with respect to intensive celebration with Yi Peng Festival on a solar calendar.

 Locations where Yi Peng Festival takes place

-Mae Jo area
+1. Mae Jo area

-For a synchronized “thousands of lanterns at once” moment, choose an organized, ticketed Yi Peng event often marketed in the Mae Jo / Doi Saket / Mae On areas rather than inside central Chiang Mai.
+For a synchronized “thousands of lanterns at once” moment, choose an organized, ticketed Yi Peng event often marketed in the Mae Jo, Doi Saket, Mae On areas rather than inside central Chiang Mai.
 This is what many travelers imagine when they think of Yi Peng Festival: seated zones, a stage program, cultural performances, dinner, and a countdown before a coordinated lantern release.
 Tickets are limited and rules are strict (security checks, timing windows, lantern specs) because organizers have to manage crowds and fire/aviation safety.

-Nawarat Bridge & the Ping River
+2. Nawarat Bridge & the Ping River

 This area is excellent for watching the festival and photographing reflections on the riverbut “unofficial” sky-lantern releases may be restricted, so treat it as a cultural stroll and krathong experience unless local guidance clearly allows otherwise.

-Tha Phae Gate & Chiang Mai Old City
+3. Tha Phae Gate & Chiang Mai Old City

 For parades, performances, and that iconic Old City festival scene, Tha Phae Gate is the main public hub.
 During Yi Peng season, this area is often decorated with lanterns and used for community events (cultural shows, processions, music, and photo-friendly streets), and it’s also one of the easiest places for first-timers to “feel” the festival without going far.

-Wat Phan Tao & Wat Lok Moli (temple atmosphere at night)
+4. Wat Phan Tao & Wat Lok Moli (temple atmosphere at night)

 For a calmer, more traditional Yi Peng mood, visit lantern-lit temples like Wat Phan Tao or Wat Lok Moli in the evening.
 Temples can host merit-making activities, chanting, and decorative lantern displays that feel more spiritual and less party-like than the river or Old City streets, ideal if you want the cultural heart of Yi Peng Festival (respectful dress and quiet behavior recommended).